Massachusetts Institute of Technology

 Enhancement of life and learning

 MIT’s conservatory-level music program is thriving; more than 1,500 students enroll in music courses each year, and the campus is home to a variety of ensembles and chamber groups.
-Now under construction, the new state-of-the-art Music Building will support the popular program’s current and future needs and curricular requirements.
+Now under construction, the new state-of-the-art Edward and Joyce Linde Music Building will support the popular program’s current and future needs and curricular requirements.

 The building is sited within an illustrious context that includes Kresge Auditorium and the MIT Chapel (both designed by Eero Saarinen) and Baker House, designed by Alvar Aalto.
 In response, its design incorporates strong geometry, red brick, a stand of trees, and a curving curtainwall and roof that complement the iconic surrounding architecture.
 The outdoor pedestrian walkways will align with the building's entrances, offering pathways through the building to connect the Johnson Athletic Center, the Zesiger Center, and the Stratton Student Center with nearby student residences.
 A grove of trees will enhance the site, creating a campus green space that complements the historic Kresge quadrangle.